anhfactor/ceasar-rot13-jquery/README.md

 Ciphertext: QEB NRFZH YOLTK CLU GRJMP LSBO QEB IXWV ALD Deciphering is done in reverse, with a right shift of 3.

-The encryption can also be represented using modular arithmetic by first transforming the letters into numbers, according to the scheme, A → 0, B → 1, ..., Z → 25.[2]
-Encryption of a letter x by a shift n can be described mathematically as,[3]
+The encryption can also be represented using modular arithmetic by first transforming the letters into numbers, according to the scheme, A → 0, B → 1, ..., Z → 25.
+Encryption of a letter x by a shift n can be described mathematically as

 E_{n}(x)=(x+n)\mod {26}.} E_{n}(x)=(x+n)\mod {26}.
 Decryption is performed similarly,